-Parents are to register at Reception on arrival.
-If you have any questions regarding uniform, please contact the uniform shop on 7020 2625 or email uniform@mercy. vic.edu.au.
+Parents visiting the uniform shop are to register at Reception on arrival.
+If you have any questions regarding uniform, please contact the uniform shop on 7020 2625 or email uniform@mercy.vic.edu.au.

 2.4 College Uniform Expectations

 School uniform is compulsory and students are expected to maintain high standards of personal grooming and neatness and to take pride in their College uniform.
 All students are expected to wear full school uniform while at school.